DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 **D**.
 This is not correct because you should not use Coldline if you want to access the files monthly.

 ---
+> Q. 250,000 devices produce a JSON device status every 10 seconds.
+How do you capture event data for outlier time series analysis?

+A. Capture data in BigQuery.
+Develop a BigQuery API custom application to query the dataset and display device outlier data.

+B.Capture data in BigQuery.
+Use the BigQuery console to query the dataset and display device outlier data.

+C. Capture data in Cloud Bigtable.
+Use the Cloud Bigtable cbt tool to display device outlier data.

+D. Capture data in Cloud Bigtable.
+Install and use the HBase shell for Cloud Bigtable to query the table for device outlier data.

+---
+**Correct.
+C.** This is correct because the data type, volume, and query pattern best fit Cloud Bigtable capabilities.

+---
+>Q. Event data in CSV format to be queried for individual values over time windows.
+Which storage and schema to minimize query costs?

+A. Use Cloud Storage.
+Join the raw file data with a BigQuery log table.

+B. Use Cloud Bigtable.
+Design tall and narrow tables, and use a new row for each single event version.

+C. Use Cloud Storage.
+Write a Dataprep job to split the data into partitioned tables.

+D. Use Cloud Bigtable.
+Design short and wide tables, and use a new column for each single event version.

+---
+**Correct.
+B.** This is correct because it is a recommended best practice.
+Use Cloud Bigtable and this schema for this scenario.
+Cloud Storage would have cheaper STORAGE costs than Cloud Bigtable, but we want to minimize QUERY costs.

+---
+> Q. Customer wants to maintain investment in an existing Apache Spark code data pipeline.

+A. BigQuery

+B. Dataflow

+C. Dataproc

+D. Dataprep

+---
+**Correct.
+C.** This is correct because Dataproc is a managed Hadoop service and runs Apache Spark applications.

+---